pluralsh/documentation/pages/how-to/set-up/controllers.md

   provider: aws

-  txtOwnerId: plrl-{{ cluster.handle }} # templating in the cluster handle, which is unqiue, to be the externaldns owner id
+  txtOwnerId: plrl-{{ cluster.handle }} # templating in the cluster handle, which is unique, to be the externaldns owner id

   policy: sync